Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the underdog in four of their past 10 games and have gone 3-1 in those contests.
+- In four games as the underdog over the last 10 matchups, the Brewers have posted a mark of 2-2.

-- When it comes to the over/under, the Brewers and their foes are 5-5-0 in their last 10 contests.
+- In their previous 10 games with a total, the Brewers and their opponents have combined to exceed the over/under on four occasions.

-- Oddsmakers have yet to post a spread in any of the Brewers' past 10 games.
-Milwaukee games have gone under the total four times in a row, and the average total in this stretch was 9.8 runs.
+- Bookmakers have not posted a spread in any of the Brewers' past 10 matchups.
+In five consecutive games, Milwaukee and its opponent have finished below the over/under, with the average total set by oddsmakers being 9.7 runs.

 Brewers Betting Records & Stats

-- Milwaukee has played as an underdog of +170 or more once this season and lost that game.
+- Milwaukee has a record of 1-3 when it's set as an underdog of +150 or more by oddsmakers this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!